isukhii/job-listing/README.md

 2. List of jobs will be displayed.
 To view more jobs click use pagination at the end of the page.

+3. By clicking on the filter, jobs can be filter by radius and how many days before was it posted

 # Contact
 Sukhveen Anand (sukhveen21@gmail.com)